aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-bytes/_index.md

 ---
-title: DataMatrix Encoding in Bytes with Aspose.BarCode for .NET
+title: Create Barcode PNG using Aspose.BarCode for .NET – DataMatrix Bytes
 linktitle: DataMatrix Encoding Mode (Bytes)
 second_title: Aspose.BarCode .NET API
-description: Learn how to encode data in DataMatrix format using Bytes mode with Aspose.BarCode for .NET.
-Follow our step-by-step guide for barcode generation and recognition.
+description: Learn how to create barcode PNG files with Aspose.BarCode for .NET by encoding DataMatrix in Bytes mode.
+Follow this barcode generation guide for easy implementation.
 weight: 15
 url: /net/datamatrix-barcode-configuration/datamatrix-encoding-mode-bytes/
+date: 2026-01-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# DataMatrix Encoding in Bytes with Aspose.BarCode for .NET
+# Create Barcode PNG – DataMatrix Encoding in Bytes with Aspose.BarCode for .NET

-In the world of barcode generation and recognition, Aspose.BarCode for .NET stands as a powerful and versatile tool.
-With its robust set of features and capabilities, it empowers developers to create, manipulate, and read barcodes effortlessly.
-Among the many encoding modes it offers, the DataMatrix Encoding Mode using Bytes is a standout feature.
-In this step-by-step guide, we'll walk you through the process of using Aspose.BarCode for .NET to encode data in the DataMatrix format using the Bytes mode.
+In this tutorial you’ll learn **how to create barcode PNG** images using Aspose.BarCode for .NET.
+We’ll walk through the complete **barcode generation guide** for DataMatrix — specifically the Bytes encoding mode—so you can generate, display, and read DataMatrix barcodes in your .NET applications.

+## Quick Answers
+- **What does “create barcode PNG” mean?** It refers to generating a raster PNG image that contains a barcode.
+- **Which library is best for this?** Aspose.BarCode for .NET provides a full‑featured API for barcode creation and recognition.
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Can I read the barcode back?** Yes, the same library includes a BarCodeReader to **read DataMatrix barcode** data.
+- **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

+## How to create barcode PNG with Aspose.BarCode for .NET
+Below you’ll find everything you need—from prerequisites to a step‑by‑step code walkthrough—that will let you **generate a PNG barcode**, set display text, and verify the result with the built‑in reader.

 ## Prerequisites